quicwg/base-drafts/draft-ietf-quic-transport.md

 packet with a new largest packet number on its preferred address, the server begins sending non-probing packets to the client exclusively from its preferred IP address.
-It SHOULD drop packets for this connection received on the old IP address, but MAY continue to process delayed packets.
+It SHOULD drop packets for this connection received on the old IP address, but can continue to process delayed packets.

 The addresses that a server provides in the preferred_address transport parameter are only valid for the connection in which they are provided.
 A